MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-customer-support-swarming.md

 >
 > [!INCLUDE[cc-preview-features-no-ms-support](../includes/cc-preview-features-no-ms-support.md)]

+Customer support swarming is a way to quickly bring together experts across your business to help agents solve issues.
 As an administrator, you can help transform your organization into a unified customer service team by configuring your applications so that agents and subject matter experts can "swarm" together when resolving complex cases.

 Some of the key benefits of customer support swarming include: